Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Nondegeneracy

+\begin{proof} From Equation \eqref{eq:JacobianDecomposition} with $c=1$ we have the following isogeny over $\mathbb{Q}$ Let $\zeta$ be a primitive $2^{d+1}$th root of unity.
+It is shown in Proposition 3.10, and Corollary 4.6 of \cite{Carocca2011} that the $\Jac(y^2=x^{2^{d}+1}-x)$ is isogenous to the square of a simple abelian variety with CM by $\Q(\zeta+\zeta^{2^d-1})$ .
+Combining this with the identity $\zeta^{2^d-1}=-\overline\zeta$ yields the result. \end{proof}

-where each $X_d$ is a simple Jacobian variety of dimension $2^{d-2}$ with CM by $\Q(\zeta_{2^{d+1}}-\overline\zeta_{2^{d+1}})$ and $\zeta_{2^{d+1}}$ is a primitive $2^{d+1}$th root of unity. \end{proposition} The Jacobian $\Jac(C_{2^m})$ decomposes similarly for generic $c\in\Q^\times$ since twists are isomorphic over $\overline \Q$. \begin{remark} Just as in \cite[Remark 5.4]{FiteSutherland2016}, we note that the Sato-Tate group of $\Jac(C_{2^m})$ is not isomorphic to the direct sum of the Sato-Tate groups of its factors.
-Indeed, it cannot be the case since as we show in Section \ref{sec:nondegeneracyproof} these are all nondegenerate abelian varieties and so, by the discussion in Section \ref{sec:NondegenerateAV}, the component groups of the Sato-Tate groups are isomorphic to the Galois groups of the CM fields over $\Q$.
+\begin{remark} Just as in \cite[Remark 5.4]{FiteSutherland2016}, we note that the Sato-Tate group of $\Jac(C_{2^m})$ is not isomorphic to the direct sum of the Sato-Tate groups of its factors.
+Indeed, it cannot be the case since as we show in Section \ref{sec:nondegeneracyproof} these are all nondegenerate abelian varieties and so, by the discussion in Section \ref{sec:NondegenerateAV}, the component groups of the Sato-Tate groups are isomorphic to the Galois groups of the endomorphism field(s) over $\Q$.
 However, the Galois group associated to $\Jac(C_{2^m})$ is not isomorphic to the direct product of the Galois groups of the factors.
 This further demonstrates the need to give an explicit description for $\ST(C_{2^m})$ and $\ST(C'_{2^d+1})$ in terms of generators. \end{remark}